 Performances in studio class are required of all repertoire studied and will be graded.
 Works with piano accompaniment must be performed with accompaniment and heard in a lesson prior to the class.
 Undergraduates at the 1000 and 2000 level must perform a minimum of two times per semester; 3000, 4000 and graduate students must perform a minimum of three.
 The grades will be averaged together to achieve this portion of your grade.
 It is in your best interest to perform as often as possible.
-Concerti and solo Bach should be memorized.
+Memory is required for solo Bach and preferred for concerti.